 Who can take part?

 - Entries may be received from individuals or from teams.
-The teams may be of any size, but we reserve the right to restrict the number of team members listed on the honours board.
+The teams may be of any size, but we reserve the right to restrict the number of team members listed on the leader board.

 Submitting your solutions

 - Each challenge round consists of two parts, part A and part B each with its own entry form.
 Entries must be submitted on the correct form for each part of the challenge.